 St. Anthony School strives to be a Catholic, Christian educational community.
 The essence of Christian behavior is self-discipline.
-To this end, St. Anthony School uses the Discipline With Purpose program.
 Self-discipline is controlled behavior designed to develop responsibility within an individual for his or her own actions.
 Its ultimate objective is the development of a mature individual capable of self-control and direction.
 A student should be helped to see clearly the consequences of various behaviors and to realize that choosing certain behaviors means also accepting the responsibility of the consequences.
 Parents and school personnel must support each other in establishing rules and consequences to achieve proper student behaviors.
 Communication between home and school is vital to achieve this goal.